oknozor/toml-bombadil/README.md

 ...
 ```

-And the output file actually linked to alacritty config would be this :
+The output file actually linked to alacritty config would be this :

 ```yaml
 ...